Swypt-io/swypt-api-documentation/README.md

   "message": "orderID ID is required"
 }
 ```

-2. Transaction Not Found:
+2. Transaction not found
 ```json
 {
   "status": "error",
   "message": "Transaction with the following WD-xsy6e-HO the not found" }
 ```

-3. Server Error:
+3. Server Error
 ```json
 {
   "status": "error",